alexsomesan/openapi-cty/README.md

-# An OpenAPI v2 to cty.Type type foundry
+# OpenAPIv2 to cty.Type foundry
 A Go library for synthesizing [github.com/zclconf/go-cty](https://github.com/zclconf/go-cty) types types from an OpenAPI document

 **WORK IN PROGRESS**